tighten/lambo/readme.md

 lambo superApplication
 ```

-This will `laravel new superApplication`, change into that directory, make an initial Git commit, and open your web browser to that app.
+This will `composer create-project laravel/laravel superApplication`, change into that directory, make an initial Git commit, and open your web browser to that app.

 ### What exactly does it do?

-- `laravel new $PROJECTNAME`
+- `composer create-project laravel/laravel $PROJECTNAME`
 - `cd $PROJECTNAME`
 - Initialize a git repo, add all of the files, and make a commit with the text "Initial commit."
 - Replace the `.env` database credentials with the default Mac MySQL credentials: database of `$PROJECTNAME`, user `root`, and empty password